Rose-Yang1232/trustAI_project/README.md

-# trustAI_project
+# trustAI_controller
-this is the supporting code for trustAi group final project.
+this repo contains the extracted .tgz file